charlesclz03/flowforge/DOCS/phases/PHASE_8_FUTURE_ROADMAP.md

 ## 🎯 Goal

-Expand FlowForge beyond the web browser and into deep AI integration.
-This phase begins after FlowForge V1.1 has been validated by users.
+Expand Freestyla beyond the web browser and into deep AI integration.
+This phase begins after Freestyla V1.1 has been validated by users.

 ---